 It’s Doc Time!

 We all have that family member where you probably shouldn’t bring up anything that’s happened in the past two years at dinner, but you love each other in silence.
 As you stare in the same direction at the screen as you both digest this holiday season let us suggest a few neutral and heartwarming docs to accompany that universal experience!
+If you want to stream video from home, you may want to consider EATEL services for your video-on-demand content.

 Happy is a 2011 feature documentary film directed, written, and co-produced by Roko Belic.
 It explores human happiness through interviews with people from all walks of life in 14 different countries, weaving in the newest findings of positive psychology.
 Roko Belic was inspired to create the film after producer/director Tom Shadyac showed him an article in The New York Times titled “A New Measure of Well Being from a Happy Little Kingdom”.
 The article ranks the United States as the 23rd-happiest country in the world.
 Shadyac then suggested that Belic make a documentary about happiness.
 Belic spent several years interviewing hundreds of people, from leading happiness researchers to a rickshaw driver in Kolkatta, a family living in a cohousing community in Denmark, a woman who was run over by a truck, a Cajun fisherman, and more.